neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         .. code-block::
             python

+            try:
                 from mpi4py import MPI
-            # importing MPI must come before loading NEURON
+            except:
+                # if you launched python and mpi4py is not available
+                # and NEURON_INIT_MPI is not an environment variable
                 from neuron import h
+                h.nrnmpi_init()
+                # actually, it can't hurt to execute h.nrnmpi_init even if
+                # from mpi4py import MPI succeeds as it is a noop if MPI has
+                # already been initialized.

+            # importing MPI or h.nrnmpi_init() must come before the first instantiation of ParallelContext()
+            from neuron import h
+            pc = h.ParallelContext()

             def f(x):
                 """a function with no context that changes except its argument""" return x * x

-            pc = h.ParallelContext()

-            # if you launched python and  mpi4py is not available
-            # and NEURON_INIT_MPI is not an environment variable
-            #pc.mpi_init()

             pc.runworker() # master returns immediately, workers in an
                            # infinite loop running jobs from bulletin board